liorerez7/SheetCell/README.md

+# Sheet Cell Collaborative Application

 **![Sheet_Cell_Banner](https://github.com/user-attachments/assets/9a983ab6-cd39-48dc-b16e-730f83224f74)**

 ---

 ## Overview

-This is a collaborative client-server desktop application built in Java using JavaFX.
-It provides an Excel-like spreadsheet environment where multiple users can interact with shared sheets in real-time.
-Users can manipulate data, analyze values, and visualize results with various tools, including graphing and filtering options.
-The application is designed to support concurrent users, enabling seamless collaboration with features like real-time chat and version control.
+Sheet Cell is a collaborative client-server desktop application built in Java using JavaFX, providing an Excel-like spreadsheet environment for real-time data manipulation, analysis, and visualization.
+Designed to support concurrent users, it includes real-time chat and version control, making it ideal for teams working on shared sheets.

 ## Table of Contents